linqinluli/CS420-Course-Rroject-Semantic-segmentation-On-ISBI2012-Dataset/README.md

 - 2021/6/15: adjust parameters

-- 2021/6/16: data augmentation :  Use `cv2.copyMakeBorder()` to do boundary expansion image augmentation
+- 2021/6/16: data augmentation :  Use `cv2.copyMakeBorder()` to do boundary expansion image augmentation.
+No significant improvement

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------